FFXIV Desynthesis Guide - Get The Most Valuable Components

 Final Fantasy XIV

 Final Fantasy XIV: A Realm Reborn is a massively multiplayer online role-playing game developed and published by Square Enix.
 It got re-released in its current form in 2013.
 It is the second representative of that genre in this cherished series.
-FF14 combines a fascinating storyline and lore with a very complex game structure, allowing players for plenty of horizontal progression – allowing players to level up every class and job in the game on a single character.
+FF14 combines a fascinating storyline and lore with a very complex game structure, allowing players for plenty of horizontal progressions – allowing players to level up every class and job in the game on a single character.

 Players can travel through the magical continent of Eorzea and see its numerous beautiful regions.
 Another interesting feature is an advanced, player-driven economic system with eight crafting and three gathering classes that all are connected with each other.
 There are also plenty of raids and dungeons to go for.

-At the same time the endgame has a lot of optional activities focused on collectible items and cosmetics.
+At the same time, the endgame has a lot of optional activities focused on collectible items and cosmetics.
 Players can buy housing and furnish their apartments and homes using multiple crafting professions.
 They can also collect glamour items that allow them to change the looks of their characters.

 Final Fantasy XIV created a loyal, friendly and helpful community of players who are very welcoming and nice.
 Try out one of the most beautiful MMORPGs and enjoy a plethora of various action-packed or relaxing activities.